Orlando Gibbons: Early life

 Orlando was born into a musical family: not only was his father a musician, but his oldest brother, Edward, was a composer and master of the Choir of King's College, Cambridge.
 His second brother, Ellis, was a promising composer but died prematurely, and his third brother, Ferdinando, eventually took their father's place as a wait.
 Not much else is known about Orlando Gibbons's youth, but being born into a musical family he was almost certainly instructed on a keyboard instrument and perhaps the viol.
 (Note: His future appointments as a keyboardist mean that he almost certainly received early instruction in organ and/or the virginal.
 His idiomatic writing for viol later in life suggests he studied it as well.)
 At the age of 12, he became a member of Edward's Choir of King's on 14 February 1596.
 He was a regular member of the choir until some time in the Michaelmas term of 1598.
 In the Easter term (summer term) of the same year he enrolled at King's College, Cambridge as a sizar, meaning he paid reduced fees but had to do various menial tasks.
 From 1598–99 Gibbons's name appeared sporadically in the chorus member logs, suggesting that, if not a clerical error, he continued to sing from time to time, perhaps for special occasions.

 Gibbons's composition teacher is also unknown.
 It is possible he continued study with Edward, though there is no record of this.
 Another possible composition teacher is William Byrd, who was at least 40 years his senior and the most respected English composer at the time.
 Gibbons and Byrd along with the composer John Bull later collectively published music and since Bull was a student of Byrd's, Gibbons may very well also have been.
-Regardless of how his musical education came about, Gibbons was known to be composing music by the end of his time at the choir in 1599, at age 15–16.
+Regardless of how his musical education came about, Gibbons was known to be composing music by the end of his time at the choir in 1599, aged 15–16.
 There is nothing known of Gibbons from then until 1603.